Mar 20, 2026

 Organizer

-Jaime is CEO of Apart Research.
-He joined through one of Apart's early AI safety hackathons and has since served as Research Engineer, CTO, and now leads the organization.
+CEO of Apart Research.
+Joined through one of Apart's early AI safety hackathons and has since led the organization as Research Engineer, CTO, and now CEO.

 Jason Hoelscher-Obermaier